 Community High School continues to celebrate their commitment to enrolled students and their families.
 We are proud to offer high school students "a second chance" to earn a Warren Consolidated Schools' high school diploma.
-A committed staff including clerical, custodial, security, instructional, counseling, and administrative work collaboratively to bring community services to students in need; connect students to various credit recovery opportunities; provide differentiated instruction; and connect student to the Winning Futures Mentoring program where they can learn essential career and collaboration skills and the Michigan Works program to apply those skills.
-The Community High School staff celebrates all of our graduates, as nearly every student overcame incredible odds to earn their high school diploma, and look forward to guiding our current and future students to success.
+A committed staff including clerical, custodial, security, instructional, counseling, and administrative, work collaboratively to bring services to students in need; connect students to credit recovery opportunities; provide differentiated instruction; and connect students to mentors can where they can learn essential career and collaboration skills.
+The Community High School staff celebrates all our graduates, as nearly every student has overcome incredible odds to earn their high school diploma and we look forward to guiding our current and future students to success.